 T. Sloane Guy, MD

-Dr. Guy earned his MD and completed surgery residency and cardiothoracic surgery fellowship at the University of Pennsylvania in Philadelphia, PA.
+Dr. Guy earned his MD and completed surgery residency and cardiothoracic surgery fellowship at the University of Pennsylvania.
 He has extensive training and experience in robotic cardiac surgery.
 He is a former Lieutenant Colonel in U.S. Army who served 3 tours as a combat surgeon in Iraq and Afghanistan.
-He is currently on the faculty at Weill-Cornell School of Medicine/New York Presbyterian Hospital in New York City.
+He is Professor of Surgery and Director of Robotic & Minimally Invasive Cardiac Surgery at Sidney Kimmel Medical College at Thomas Jefferson University Hospital in Philadelphia.